khoirulmuzakka/Minion/README.md

 [![Documentation Status](https://readthedocs.org/projects/minion-py/badge/?version=latest)](https://minion-py.readthedocs.io/en/latest/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14794240.svg)](https://doi.org/10.5281/zenodo.14794240)

 **Minion/MinionPy** is an optimization library designed for solving single-objective optimization problems.
-It features **state-of-the-art evolutionary algorithms**, including top-performing methods from IEEE CEC competitions, which are not commonly found in standard optimization libraries such as SciPy, NLopt, OptimLib, pyGMO, and pagmo2.
+It features state-of-the-art evolutionary algorithms, including top-performing methods from IEEE CEC competitions, which are not commonly found in standard optimization libraries such as SciPy, NLopt, OptimLib, pyGMO, and pagmo2.

-Minion also serves as a **research platform** for developing and testing new optimization algorithms.
-It includes benchmark functions from **CEC competitions (2011, 2014, 2017, 2019, 2020, and 2022)**, providing a robust framework for algorithm evaluation and comparison.
+Minion also serves as a research platform for developing and testing new optimization algorithms.
+It includes benchmark functions from IEEE CEC competitions (2011, 2014, 2017, 2019, 2020, and 2022), providing a robust framework for algorithm evaluation and comparison.

 ## 🔥 Why Minion?
 - **State-of-the-art optimization algorithms** :